 Exploring the cosmic environment-the solar system, stars and their development, star clusters, the interstellar medium, galaxies, and large-scale features of the Universe.
 Meets the General Education Physical Science requirement.
+Does not apply to a major or minor.
 Weekly: 3 lectures, 1 recitation, and a 2-hour lab.
 Prerequisite: MATH145 or 166 or STAT285 or MPE P2.

-PHYS110 V \$ (3)

-Astronomy
+\$ CS (4)

-AU/GU course-see content above.
+Astronomy AU/GU course-see content above.